WinToGo-LZP/wintogo-lzp.github.io/README.md

 If you want to download the newspaper audio, click the download button.
 Currently, Line 1, Line 3, Line 12 and Line 13 are available, so stay tuned!
 Android users can download the Android launcher .

+Version log
+2024/6/15Late night   Project launch
+2024/6/16 Dalian Metro Line 12 was released on all lines 2024/6/17 Dalian Metro Line 3 was released on all lines, and Line 1 was released in Yaojia direction, and uploaded to Github 2024/6/18 Dalian Metro Line 1 was released on all lines 2024/6/19 Dalian Metro Line 13 was released on all lines More metro lines, please stay tuned

 Contributions & Feedback